antikirra/tsid/README.md

 - **Legacy Support**: Compatible with ancient PHP versions (5.6+) and modern PHP 8.4
 - **Zero Dependencies**: No external libraries, frameworks, or extensions required
 - **Process-Safe**: Safe for use in single-threaded PHP processes with static state management
+- **100% Test Coverage**: Fully tested with 42 test cases and 5,781 assertions

 ## Perfect for